 Our Board of Directors

-The Nektar Board of Directors has nine members: one from the company's executive management team and eight outside members.
+The Nektar Board of Directors has eight members: one from the company's executive management team and eight outside members.

 Chairman of the Board, Nektar Therapeutics and OPX Biotechnologies